labd/go-commercelayer-sdk/api/docs/PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes.md

 `func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) UnsetCurrencyCode()`

 UnsetCurrencyCode ensures that no value is present for CurrencyCode, not even an explicit nil
+### GetExclusive

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) GetExclusive() interface{}`

+GetExclusive returns the Exclusive field if non-nil, zero value otherwise.

+### GetExclusiveOk

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) GetExclusiveOk() (*interface{}, bool)`

+GetExclusiveOk returns a tuple with the Exclusive field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExclusive

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) SetExclusive(v interface{})`

+SetExclusive sets Exclusive field to given value.

+### HasExclusive

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) HasExclusive() bool`

+HasExclusive returns a boolean if a field has been set.

+### SetExclusiveNil

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) SetExclusiveNil(b bool)`

+ SetExclusiveNil sets the value for Exclusive to be an explicit nil

+### UnsetExclusive
+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) UnsetExclusive()`

+UnsetExclusive ensures that no value is present for Exclusive, not even an explicit nil
+### GetPriority

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) GetPriority() interface{}`

+GetPriority returns the Priority field if non-nil, zero value otherwise.

+### GetPriorityOk

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) GetPriorityOk() (*interface{}, bool)`

+GetPriorityOk returns a tuple with the Priority field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPriority

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) SetPriority(v interface{})`

+SetPriority sets Priority field to given value.

+### HasPriority

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) HasPriority() bool`

+HasPriority returns a boolean if a field has been set.

+### SetPriorityNil

+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) SetPriorityNil(b bool)`

+ SetPriorityNil sets the value for Priority to be an explicit nil

+### UnsetPriority
+`func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) UnsetPriority()`

+UnsetPriority ensures that no value is present for Priority, not even an explicit nil
 ### GetStartsAt

 `func (o *PATCHFreeShippingPromotionsFreeShippingPromotionId200ResponseDataAttributes) GetStartsAt() interface{}`